rhartlage10/Spring2020-CEG2350/Final-Review.md

     * data transmission characteristics of applications
     * TCP (Transmission Control Protocol) - handshake protocol where the connecting system and the system being connected to are constantly in communcation about recieving packets
     * UDP (User Datagram Protocol) - the connecting system is going to request information, and the system being connect to doesn't care if you got it or if was correct.
+Example - video chatting
     * Ports (and some common services on those common ports)
         * SSH or SFTP runs on port 22
         * HTTP runs on port 80